Drupal 8: Scalable, Affordable, and More Secure Than Ever Platform-as-a-Service

 Growing cloud coverage

 If you’re part of the Stanford IT Community, you may already be familiar with the legacy Andrew File System platform, aka AFS.
-Thousands of Stanford websites and applications currently rely on this decades-old platform, but in terms of stability, it’s a ticking time bomb.
+Thousands of Stanford websites and applications currently rely on this decades-old platform and its obsolete technology.

 If you’re a Stanford Sites user, no matter your role — content manager, site owner, content editor, etc. — we know you’ll have questions.
 Don’t worry, we’re busy creating the resources and tools you’ll need to prepare your website for the move to D8.
 You’ll find those resources and more at the following: